Keto Tacos

 Key ingredients

 • Protein powder: This is what makes the shell crispy when fried.
-You can’t substitute it.
-Use an unflavored low-carb or zero-carb protein powder.
+I use Isopure Zero Carb unflavored whey isolate.
+You can’t skip this ingredient or substitute it with something like collagen.

 Youtube